Editor.json for Custom Lightning Types

 For example, you use a slider to select a value for Discount Percentage, and you apply minimum and maximum limits for Price.

 Let’s create a custom LWC component, myFilterComponent, that contains the fields price and discountPercentage.
+For information about how to create Lightning web components, see Create Lightning Web Components.

 Here’s a sample code that shows the LWC component myFilterComponent.

-Reference this component in the editor.json file.
+Reference the LWC component myFilterComponent in the editor.json file.

 Here’s how to reference the LWC component myFilterComponent to override the editor for the Filter input in the editor.json file.